Linguistics Certificate Courses

 Dates: 6 June – 1 July 2016

 This course on Mother Tongue Based MultiLingual Education will be held at Payap University in collaboration with LEAD-Asia.
 This training program aims to equip community development practitioners in the theory and design of effective MTB-MLE programs.
 The course will be held June 6 to July 1, 2016 and is being planned in response to the growing interest in MTB-MLE around Asia.
-The course will be led by Dr. Karla Smith and Dr. Catherine Young and we invite decision-makers and front-line facilitators of MTB-MLE programs from around Asia to apply.
+The course will be led by Dr. Karla Smith, Dr. Catherine Young and Dr. Kristine Trammel and we invite decision-makers and front-line facilitators of MTB-MLE programs from around Asia to apply.

 At the completion of the 4-week course, a certificate of participation from Payap University will be given.
 For those wishing to receive credit toward an MA degree for the course, an additional two-week module is planned for mid-2017 to complete course requirements.